 The real estate market changes month-to-month from region to region.
 It is difficult to predict when your market will switch from a seller’s to a buyer’s market and vice versa.
 For this reason, it is crucial to have a solid real estate marketing toolkit.

-Your toolkit should always include a well-written listing description template that tells a story, a professional real estate photography company, an updated listing presentation, and a social media strategy.
+Your toolkit should always include a well-written listing description template that tells a story, professional real estate photography, an updated listing presentation, and a social media strategy.
 With these marketing techniques in place, your real estate business benefits.